TheanosLearning/TheanosLearning/README.md

 - 👋 Hi, I’m @TheanosLearning
-- 👀 I’m interested in Uranium
-- 🌱 I’m currently learning Prophet modeling
-- 💞️ I’m looking to collaborate on random data-science projects
+- ⚙️ I'm no longer working on Gears  of War projects
-- 📫 How to reach me: on Reddit u/TheanosLearning
+- 📫 But you can still reach me on Reddit @ u/TheanosLearning

 <!---
 TheanosLearning/TheanosLearning is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.